Chern-Weil theory for Haefliger-singular foliations: Introduction

-Section \ref{s4} consists of an extension of these ideas to singular foliations.
-We characterise those metric-Bott-connection pairs on the normal bundle of the regular subfoliation of a Haefliger-singular foliation which are \emph{adapted} to the singularities via the jets of their exponential maps.
+Section \ref{singularCHW} consists of an extension of these ideas to singular foliations.
+We characterise the metric-Bott-connection pairs on the normal bundle of the regular subfoliation of a Haefliger-singular foliation that are \emph{adapted} to the singularities via the jets of their exponential maps.
 Such pairs we term \emph{adapted geometries}.
-We then prove our Chern-Weil homomorphism for singular foliations.
+We then prove our Chern-Weil theorem for singular foliations with adapted geometry.

 \begin{thm} Let $M$ be a Haefliger-singular foliation of codimension $q$.
 Any adapted geometry on $M$ specifies a unique Chern-Weil homomorphism from $WO_{q}\subset A^{*}(\af_{q})$ to $\Omega^{*}(M)$.
 The Chern-Weil homomorphism descends to cohomology to agree with the Haefliger characteristic map from Gel'fand-Fuks cohomology. \end{thm}